cboettig/pdg_control/inst/examples/perfect_policy_imperfect_implement.md

-### The optimal policy is implemented imperfectly:
+### The optimal policy is implemented imperfectly
+We add implementation noise: an imperfect implementation (though a symmetric one -- on average the implementation is not worse than assumed by the optimal solution, it is simply variable).

 ```r